Task management pro-tips

 Where do I put tasks if I don't know what day I want to do them?

 Sunsama has a lightweight backlog that you can use for storing tasks you want to work on sometime in the future but aren't ready to commit to on a certain day yet.
-You can toggle the backlog with "Shift + B" or clicking the "filing box icon" in the right hand most panel.
+You can toggle the backlog with "Shift + B" or clicking the "filing box icon" in the right hand panel.

 Using shortcuts while creating a task